What Chatbots and Voice Assistants Mean for Customer Service

 Test cases need to validate the ability of the chatbot or voice assistant to execute specific actions that are crucial to its success.
 Actions such as booking an appointment, initiating a return or exchange, placing an order online, or requesting certain product information are all examples of actions or test cases that must be validated before launching a chatbot or voice assistant.

 A challenge associated with an exploratory test for a chatbot or voice assistant is the large volume of questions required to asses chatbot or voice assistant.
-Language can be an additional challenge when it comes to testing chatbots and voice assistants that needs to serve multilingual markets.
+Language can be an additional challenge when it comes to testing multilingual chatbots and voice assistants that needs to serve diverse or international markets.

-To learn more about testing chatbots, please do not hesitate to read the case study below that details the QA challenges and solutions during a test campaign for a multilingual chatbot.
+To learn more about chatbot testing, please do not hesitate to read the case study below that details the QA challenges and solutions during a test campaign for a multilingual chatbot.